 A technical support specialist role is one of the most common starting points for computer networking program grads.
 Many people begin on the help desk, then branch out into more specialized areas like network administration or security.
 For example, if you enjoy resolving help desk tickets related to viruses or phishing emails, specializing in security is a natural next step.

-According to the Government of Canada Job Bank, the median salary for user support technicians in Montreal is roughly $58,000.
-The top techs in the city earn more than $83,000.
+According to the Government of Canada Job Bank, the median salary for user support technicians is roughly $60,000.
+The top techs earn more than $99,000.